AXGKl/blog/docs/logbook.md

 ### Nvim: Appimage
 [2021-02-11 12:36]

-nvim: Do not install the package mgr version - the app image (from their github) works perfect:
+nvim: Do not install the package mgr version on a stable distro, nvims' dev speed is crazy (e.g. lua support) - the app image (from their github) works perfect.

     /home/gk/inst/nvim.appimage README.md